Histotechnologist Schools

 First, there has been an increase in the average age of the population, leading to a greater need to diagnose conditions such as cancer and diabetes.
 Medical technicians and technologists are the backbones of much of this diagnostic lab work.
 Additionally, as medical technology continues to advance and a growing number of people are offered health care through measures such as the Affordable Care Act (ACA), there is a concurrent rise in the need for these trained medical professionals.

-The BLS (2021) predicts that the ranks of medical and clinical technologists and technicians will grow at different rates between 2020 and 2030 and are faster than the 8 percent growth projected for all occupations in that same decade:
+The BLS (2024) predicts that the ranks of medical and clinical technologists and technicians will grow at different rates between 2022 and 2032, faster than the 3 percent growth projected for all occupations in that same decade.
+Notably, clinical laboratory technologists and technicians are projected to grow by 5 percent.

 Read on to learn more about ASCP certification for histotechnologists below.